Overview and Demo Presentations

 Final Demo Presentations

-• Give an overview of your project, including goals, architecture, and design.
+- Give an overview of your project, including goals, architecture, and design.
 You probably want to have a slide show but it is not required.
 If you think an interpretive dance will serve better than slides, then by all means go for it.

-• Demo your project: show the project works.
+- Demo your project: show the project works.
 Be sure your demo is iron-clad, test it in advance in exactly the same environment as the demo.

-• Each room will have an LCD projector to use for the presentation.
+-- We need a live demo, but you can consider making a video as backup in case things blow up. - Each room will have an LCD projector to use for the presentation.
 If you have a phone app you need to run on the phone, please set up mirroring software so we can see your phone on the big screen (iOS/Android info)

-• Prepare a review of the most interesting sections of code in advance.
-You don't need to overview all of the code; do some of the critical, core and unique aspects.
+of the code; do some of the critical, core and unique aspects.

-• You will have 20 minutes to present and we will be asking 10 minutes of questions and (which may be interspersed with your presentation) and asking you try to certain inputs in your application.
+-- Give a very brief review of the project context around each fragment, either by demoing or showing gui sketches, etc, so the code won't be totally out of the blue. - You will have 20 minutes to present and we will be asking 10 minutes of questions and (which may be interspersed with your presentation) and asking you try to certain inputs in your application.